Kevrev/hugo-test/content/projects/mp-reel.md

 showonlyimage = true
 date = "2016-11-05T19:44:32+05:30"
-title = "Motion Practice Reel" description = "A collection of animated assingments from the course 'Motion Practice' mainly showcasing a frame-by-frame approach using adobe animate" draft = false weight = 1
+title = "Motion Practice Reel" description = "A collection of animated assignments from the course 'Motion Practice' mainly showcasing a frame-by-frame approach using adobe animate" draft = false weight = 1
 +++